iamjamlin/AuraMuse/terms/en/index.md

 ## 2. How to Subscribe to the Membership Service

-In the current version of Auralis, the membership service is provided through in-app subscriptions offered by Apple App Store.
+In the current version of AuraMuse, the membership service is provided through in-app subscriptions offered by Apple App Store.
 You may choose a subscription plan shown in the app, such as a monthly membership, annual membership, or other lawful subscription plans that may be made available later.

 The subscription price, billing cycle, promotional information, display order, and effective method are subject to the purchase page and the actual information displayed by the App Store.